Richard Henry Park

 Richard Henry Park (also Richard Hamilton Park; February 17, 1838—November 7, 1902) was an American sculptor who worked in marble and bronze.
 He was commissioned to do work by the wealthy of the nineteenth century.
 He did a marble bust of John Plankinton, an astute businessman who founded the meat industry in Wisconsin and was "Milwaukee's foremost citizen."

 Park did a sculptor of George Washington as Milwaukee's first piece of public art.
 He made a bronze monument statue of the 21st Vice President of the United States.
-He did a sculpture of Milwaukee's first white settler, its first mayor, and created sculptures for the Chicago World's Fair of 1893.
+He did a sculpture of Solomon Juneau, Milwaukee's first white settler and its first mayor, and created sculptures for the Chicago World's Fair of 1893.